 If you see a project that looks interesting, email the potential supervisor about it.
 Don't be afraid to discuss possible variations to the listed project: what appears on the web site is generally more of a suggestion than a rigid specification.

-You don't have to be constrained by what you see on the project website.
-If you have something that you would like to work on as a project, then feel free to discus it with the honours convener to see if it could form the basis of an honours project and to identify a possible supervisor.
-Look at the web pages of Computer Science staff to find out their research interests.
+You don't have to be constrained by what you see on the project website, which is by default incomplete.
+If you have something that you would like to work on as a project, then feel free to contact potential supervisors (check the websites of our academics for their research interests) and discus and identify a project that is of interest to you and your supervisor.
 Remember that projects may also be supervised by people outside the College, or even outside the University: from CSIRO for instance.

 Below are some resources useful for current Honours students.
 If you have suggestions for links to other resources, or notice any errors on this page, please email the Honours Convener.